 How do you decide which search engine to pick?
 Do you look which languages it supports, compatibility with devices or the ease of use?
 How does a search engine work?
 Can a search engine be more than a full-text search?
 Would you like to get more information and analytics out of your mammoth size data?
 Will the search engine look for relationships in the data?
 How does your search engine fare against competitors?
-Wait no further, here we present to you an all-in-one compilation of the Azure Cognitive Search from Microsoft.
+Wait no further, here we present to you an all-in-one compilation of the Azure AI Search from Microsoft.

-Azure Cognitive Search, renamed from Azure Search, is referred to the use of cognitive skills and AI processing in core operations.
+Azure Cognitive Search, renamed to Azure AI Search, is referred to the use of cognitive skills and AI processing in core operations.
 It uses the natural language stack which was being used in Bing and Office and the AI services across vision, language, and speech.
 It allows you to add search operations to your web/mobile/enterprise applications even if you are not a search engine expert.
 It is comparatively easy to search a structured data, but Azure search can search through un-structured data too, and extract meaning out of it.

 It provides fully managed cloud search service through simple REST API or through .NET SDK and provides services such as scoring, geo-search, faceting, auto-completion, and synonym search.
 At Cazton, we help clients with debugging index corruption, monitoring for service availability and scaling the indexing process.
 However, Azure Search automates all that for you.
 That’s a value add and helps save time and enhances productivity.